blueprint-platform/codegen-blueprint/docs/policies/what-we-do-not-guarantee.md

 * Compatibility with every organizational architecture style
 * Alignment with existing legacy codebases
-* Compliance with undocumented internal company rules
+* Compliance with undocumented or implicit internal company rules

-The generator enforces **its own explicit architectural models**:
+Codegen Blueprint operates on **explicit, predefined architectural models**:

 * `standard` (layered)
 * `hexagonal` (ports & adapters)

+These models define:

+* the generated project structure
+* the available architectural guardrails
+* how architectural boundaries are evaluated at build time

-If your organization’s architecture diverges from these models, Codegen Blueprint is **not obligated to adapt**.
+If your organization’s architecture diverges from these models, Codegen Blueprint makes **no guarantee of compatibility or adaptation**.

 ---